cnbbooks/lfe-sicp/ch1/functions-as-general-methods.md

 \end{align}
 $$

 until the value does not change very much.
-Using this idea, we can devise a procedure ``fixed-point/2`` that takes as inputs a function and an initial guess and produces an approximation to a fixed point of the function.
+Using this idea, we can devise a function ``fixed-point/2`` that takes as inputs a function and an initial guess and produces an approximation to a fixed point of the function.
 We apply the function repeatedly until we find two successive values whose difference is less than some prescribed tolerance:

 ```lisp
 (defun fixed-point (f first-guess)